suhasvishwanath62/Weather-Application-using-Django/README.md

 - Humidity: The amount of moisture in the air, expressed as a percentage.
 - Country Code: It provides a Country Code in which country we are searching.
 - Area: It display in which area we are searching.
-- `Technologies Used – Python · HTML5/CSS3 · Django · MySQL`
+- `Technologies Used – Python · HTML5 · Django`